Watermain replacement and improvement

-The work will be completed by Moretti Excavating and supported by EXP Consulting, both under contract to the Region of Peel.
+The work will be completed by Moretti Excavating and supported by EXP Consulting, both under contract to Peel Region.
 This contractor’s normal working hours are from 7 a.m. to 7 p.m., Monday to Friday.
 These hours are consistent with the local municipality’s bylaws.
 We understand this may cause some inconvenience, but shorter working days would require your area to be under construction for a longer period of time.
-Occasional night work will be required in order to complete specific tasks associated with the watermain replacement and intersection improvements.

 Traffic and parking

 We may need to temporarily close roads or reduce traffic to a single lane during construction.
 If we must reroute traffic, we will place signs giving directions.
 On-street parking will be reduced during construction when we are actively working on your street.

 We anticipate that this construction project will require temporarily shutting off your water.

 - It is our goal to let you know 48 hours (2 days) in advance if we plan to shut off your water for an extended period (several hours).
 Occasionally we may have to reduce this notice to 24 hours.